 The Moon can be used as a pointer to find other objects in the sky.

-- Before sunrise on the 1st the waning crescent Moon is just to the right of Jupiter.
+- Then on the 5th, the crescent Moon is to the right of Spica (Virgo, the maiden).

-- During the early hours of the 25th the waning gibbous Moon sits between the star cluster Pleiades and the red giant star Aldebaran (Taurus).
+- During the early hours of the 22nd, the waning gibbous Moon is near Aldebaran (Taurus, the bull).

-Earth days are warming up again as we pass the Spring Equinox on Monday 23rd.
-At 6:44am the Sun crosses the celestial equator heading south.
-While it is often said that day and night are equal on the equinox, this is not quite so.
-It is only the centre of the Sun that is above the horizon for 12 hours; our day is slightly longer at 12 hours and 8 minutes.
-That’s partly because the day starts with the first appearance of the Sun, but there’s another strange effect going on as well.
-The Earth’s atmosphere bends light from the Sun so that at sunrise we happen to see the Sun before it physically crosses the horizon.
+Earth days are warming up again as we pass the Spring Equinox on Friday 23rd.
+At 12:21am the Sun crosses the celestial equator heading south.
+It is often said that day and night are equal on the equinox, but this is not quite so.
+Only the centre of the Sun is above the horizon for 12 hours, making our day slightly longer at 12 hours and 8 minutes.
+Not only does the day start with the first appearance of the Sun, but there’s another strange effect occurring as well.
+The Earth’s atmosphere bends light from the Sun so that at sunrise we are able to see the Sun before it physically crosses the horizon.
 The reverse occurs at sunset, we continue to see the edge of the Sun for several minutes even though it has already sunk below the western horizon.
-So on that basis, when is day and night equal?
-On Thursday 19th, a few days before the equinox.
+When is day and night equal?
+On Monday 19th, a few days before the equinox.